noun, plural re·ti·a [ree-shee-uh, -shuh, -tee-uh] /ˈri ʃi ə, -ʃə, -ti ə/.

 In the figure, the cross-lines are partly hidden by the Rete, which is separate and removable, and revolves within the border.

-The principal one of these, called the 'rete,' is shewn in Fig. 2.Astronomical Lore in Chaucer|Florence M. Grimm
+The principal one of these was the ‘Rete’ and is shown in Fig. 2.Astronomical Lore in Chaucer|Florence M. Grimm

-As the rete revolves, it points to the different degrees of the border.
+As the Rete revolves, it points to the different degrees of the border.